haskell-tls/hs-tls/README.md

 haskell TLS
 ===========

-This library provide native Haskell TLS and SSL protocol implementation for server and client.
+This library provides native Haskell TLS and SSL protocol implementation for server and client.

 Description
 -----------